luolixuan/where-to-buy-3080/README.md

 # where-to-buy-nvidia-rtx-3080  (Canada only)
-Scan availability of rtx-3080 from Amazon.ca, Bestbuy.
+Scan availability of rtx-3080 from Amazon.ca, Bestbuy, Newegg, Canada Computers.
 Open the browser when available.

 ### How to use